venkat-sai-nallapati/gym-website/readme.md

 This is the code for localhost version (hosted using xampp) of the website.
-The hosted version can be found here.
-As of now the website isnt hosted due to technical issues.
+The hosted version can be found here : https://nallapatisaigym.000webhostapp.com

 Key points:
 ============================================================